Microsoft Semblio: Components

+Application

 The Microsoft Semblio SDK is built on the .NET Framework 3.5, and is intended to provide developers with tools for packaging and distribution of rich interactive learning material, such as e-books containing images, audio, and video.
 Version 1.0 of the SDK can be freely downloaded from Microsoft.

 The SDK is the first of three components that will make up the Semblio Platform.
 The other two includes an assembly tool and a media player.

 The Semblio file format (.semblio) is based on ISO/IEC 29500-2:2008 Open Packaging Conventions.